EagleNewyen/ToDo-List/README.md

 #         To-Do List

 ## Preface
-A simple ToDo List app to practice Room and MVVM! <br>
+A simple Todo List app to practice Room and MVVM! <br>

 ## About